 Stephan Engels studied Business Administration at the University of St. Gallen.
 Between 1988 and 1993 he worked at Daimler-Benz AG's internal audit department.
 Afterwards he headed the Regional Controlling Europe at debis AG for three years.
-From 1996 to 2000, Mr. Engels served as Chief Financial Officer at debis AirFinance B.V.
-In 2000 he joined DaimlerChrysler Bank AG, lastly as Member of the Board for Credit then Chief Financial Officer & IT.
-In 2003, he joined DaimlerChrysler Services AG as a Member of the Board for Finance, Controlling, Risk Management & Strategy.
-From 2007 to 2012 Mr. Engels was a Member of the Executive Committee of Mercedes-Benz Car Group for Finance & Controlling and Head of Management Group Controlling at Daimler AG.
-Since April 2012, Mr. Engels has been a Member of the Board of Managing Directors at Commerzbank AG.
+From 1996 to 2000 he served as Chief Financial Officer at debis AirFinance B.V.
+In 2000, he joined DaimlerChrysler Bank AG, as Member of the Board for Credit then Chief Financial Officer & IT.

+From 2003 he worked at DaimlerChrysler Services AG, lastly as a Member of the Board for Finance, Controlling, Risk Management & Strategy.
+From 2007 to 2012 he was a Member of the Executive Committee of Mercedes-Benz Car Group for Finance & Controlling and Head of Management Group Controlling at Daimler AG.

+Since April 2012 he is a Member of the Board of Managing Directors at Commerzbank AG.